marinegundoctor/hermes-in-out-board/README.md

 A modern, AI-powered digital In/Out board designed for professional environments (offices, military units, etc.).
 It features a clean web-based Kiosk display and uses a Telegram Bot ("Hermes") to process natural language status updates.

 Instead of employees clicking buttons or using specific commands, they can simply message the bot conversationally (e.g., "Running late due to traffic, I'll be in around 0930").
-The bot leverages Meta Llama 3.1 (via DeepInfra) to extract their status, location, and a professional comment, instantly updating the Kiosk display.
+The bot leverages Meta Llama 3.1 (via DeepInfra, currently $0.02 per million tokens) to extract their status, location, and a professional comment, instantly updating the Kiosk display.

 ## Features
 - **AI Natural Language Processing**: Powered by Llama 3.1 to strip conversational filler and extract structured data.